 Fast forward to 2009 and Andrew’s tragic death, the result of a long battle with alcoholism.
 For those who knew him, we miss his intelligence, wit and creativity…

 Strangely it coincided with renewed interest in early 80s cassette culture and the fact that Sombrero Fallout never got the release it deserved.
 Plague Recordings stepped in and out it finally came, on CD, in 2010.
 The following year, The Decoration of the Duma Continues got a vinyl re-release (with a much nicer gatefold cover), followed by a CD compilation, MFH 1979-85 in 2012, both on Forced Nostalgia.
 An old track, 'Mistral', made it onto Cherry Red's Close To The Noise Floor (Formative UK Electronica 1975-1984) box set in 2016.
 And there were a couple of posthumous Andrew Cox releases in 2014, again via Forced Nostalgia: a CD compilation, Past Imperfect, and one of the last pieces of music Andrew recorded, the ambient, download-only The Simulacra.

 Is that the end?
-Well, I doubt MFH / Pump will be appearing on 80s revival tours, but watch this space for news of an archive album on Berlin's Mauerstadtmusik label in 2021.
+Well, I doubt MFH / Pump will be appearing on 80s revival tours, but watch this space for news of an archive album on Berlin's Mauerstadtmusik label.